Skip to main content

 The result: missed calls.
 Lots of them.

 Mike estimated he was missing 3-4 after-hours calls per week.
-At an average emergency service call value of $350, that’s roughly $5,000/month walking out the door—straight to his competitors who did answer.
+At an average emergency service call value of $350, that could add up to thousands per month walking out the door—straight to his competitors who did answer.

 Worse, those weren’t just one-time losses.
 Emergency calls often convert to loyal customers.
 Every missed call was a relationship that never started.